-For as long as I have used and taught WordPress, backups have been a critical piece that I have shared.
-Whether it’s a plugin or a plan through your host, it’s essential that you have something in place.
-Or maybe you have a combination of these.
-Your host provides a weekly or monthly backup, but you use a plugin for backing up more often, or when you need to do a manual backup.
-Whatever you choose, make sure that what you need is in place.
+For as long as I have used and taught WordPress, I have devoutly backed up my own site and consistently nudged my readers to do the same.
+Whether it’s a plugin or a service of your hosting plan, it’s essential that you have one—or a combination of these—in place.
+Even though your host likely provides a weekly or monthly backup, for peace of mind, you might you use a plugin for more frequent backups, or when you need to do one manually.
+Whatever you choose, just make sure that what you need is in place.

 Jetpack’s VaultPress Backups